Eric-Robert-Lawson/attractor-oncology/README.md

 This is not a bioinformatics pipeline.
 It is a **geometric framework** for understanding cancer as a position problem rather than a mutation problem.

+Also important to note: Some folders have early results when protocol was still being developed, if that is case another folder within called deeper_dive will be constructed.
+This will be more detailed.

 ---

 ## The Core Claim